seregazhuk/seregazhuk.github.io_old/_posts/2016-06-11-git-advanced.md

 ## Cherry picking

 When do you need cherry picking?
-It may be usefull when we want some piece of the functionality to be moved to our branch from another one.
+It may be useful when we want some piece of the functionality to be moved to our branch from another one.
 And this code exists in one commit.
-So in other words we want to move a commit from one branch to anoter.
+So, in other words, we want to move a commit from one branch to another.

 Here are our steps:

 1. Checkout the branch where we need to put a commit: `git checkout master`
 2. Use this command with the hash of the required commit: `git cherry-pick q19dqe3`
-3. Optionaly you can change a commit message: `git cherry-pick --edit q19dqe3`.
+3. Optionally you can change a commit message: `git cherry-pick --edit q19dqe3`.
 This will open an editor for changing a commit message.

 Notice, that not the hash of the commit in the `master` branch has been changed.
-That happens becouse these commits have different parents.
+That happens because these commits have different parents.

 It is possible to cherry pick several commits into one: `git cherry-pick --no-commit q19dq3 fs41t92`.